mattpe/wbma/docs/w1-http.md

      * fetch is used in the course
      * prevent fetch from looping by using effect-hook.
      * follow [this example](https://medium.com/@cwlsn/how-to-fetch-data-with-react-hooks-in-a-minute-e0f9a15a44d6)
+        * create 'hooks' folder to project root and save 'hooks.js' there
    * First log the data using `console.log()`
      * [Debugging JavaScript](https://docs.expo.io/versions/v34.0.0/workflow/debugging/#debugging-javascript)
    * Save the data to MediaContext's state using `setMedia` and then print the data to the list made in last exercise